cakephp/migrations/README.md

 > When using this option, you can still modify the migration before running them if so desired.

-You can optionall generate entire migration files from the CLI without interacting with the database or an editor.
+You can optionally generate entire migration files from the CLI without interacting with the database or an editor.
 This functionality only works when arguments are passed to the command `bin/cake bake generate` as follows:

 ```shell
 bin/cake bake generate create_users name:string created modified